A Tutorial on Estimating Time-Varying Vector Autoregressive Models

 The R-package \emph{dynr} \citep{dynr} provides an implementation for estimating regime switching discrete time VAR models, and the R-package \emph{tsDyn} \citep{tsDyn} allows to estimate the regime switching Threshold VAR model \citep{tong1980threshold, hamaker2010regime}.
 These two methods estimate time-varying models that switch between piece-wise constant regimes, which is different to the methods presented in this paper, which assume that parameters change smoothly over time.

 Another interesting way to modeling time-varying parameters is by using the fused lasso \citep{hastie2015statistical}.
-However, to our best knowledge there are currently only implementations available to estimate time-varying Gaussian Graphical Models with this type of method: a Python implementation \citep{monti_2014} of the SINGLE algorithm \citep{monti_estimating_2014} and a Python implementation \citep{GraphTime2017} of the (group) fused-lasso based method as presented in \cite{gibberd2017regularized}.
+However, to our best knowledge this method is currently only implemented for the estimation of Gaussian Graphical Models: \cite{monti_2014} provide a Python implementation of the SINGLE algorithm \citep{monti_estimating_2014}, and \citep{GraphTime2017} provide a Python implementation of the (group) fused-lasso based method as presented in \cite{gibberd2017regularized}.